-Because Annual Use revisits may be completed by BLM staff, the following guidance is created to highlight aspects of data collection which differ slightly from usual sampling methods.
+Since 'Annual Use' revisits may be completed by BLM staff, the following guidance is created to highlight aspects of data collection which differ slightly from usual sampling methods.
 Ensure the following is clear prior to completing an annual use visit.

-- 1. Technology Complete and check before leaving service - a.
-In Field Maps app, you should download an offline area in field maps using the map called "BLM Natl AIM Wetland 2022 Field Map Revisit" - b.
-This map will have GPS information for all forms launched during the original site visit as well as a couple layers showing the GPS of the end points of each transect, and lines connecting the beginning and the end.
+Technology - Complete and check before leaving service

+- A. In Field Maps app, you should download an offline area in field maps using the map called "BLM Natl AIM Wetland 202x Field Map (Revisits)" - B. This map will have GPS information for all forms launched during the original site visit as well as a couple layers showing the GPS of the end points of each transect, and lines connecting the beginning and the end.
 Use whichever layer is most helpful in placing transects. - i.
 GPS locations for transects will not be totally accurate. iPads have an accuracy of around 6 m.
 So, when placing transects, you'll have to use a combination of photos and GPS and what you're seeing on the ground to get as accurate a placement as possible. - ii.
 Look at the original field visit and comments to determine if monuments such as rebar have been placed to make the transect locations - iii.
 The layer showing transect lines is no more accurate than using the points for beginning and end, so when comparing your transects on the ground to the map, you should be comparing the placement of start and end, not whether the line is going in the correct direction.
 For direction, you can see the Azimuth recorded if you click the transect points.
-This is another good way to check transect placement. - c.
-All the layers will be turned off except for Plots and Field Visits.
+This is another good way to check transect placement. - C. All the layers will be turned off except for Plots and Field Visits.
 To view transect and plot characterization information on the map, click the layer button in the top righthand corner.
-Then click the toggle buttons for the layers you would like to see. - d.
-While connected to WiFi, download necessary offline areas.
-Then double check the layers will show off WiFi prior to leaving service. - e.
-In Survey123, make sure all the necessary forms are downloaded. - i.
+Then click the toggle buttons for the layers you would like to see. - D. While connected to WiFi, download necessary offline areas.
+Then double check the layers will show off WiFi prior to leaving service. - E. In Survey123, make sure all the necessary forms are downloaded. - i.
 Necessary forms include: - 1.
-BLM Natl AIM Wetland 2023 Woody Structure and Annual Use - 2.
-BLM Natl AIM Wetland 2023 Photos - 3.
-BLM Natl AIM Wetland 2023 Unknown Plants - ii.
+BLM Natl AIM Wetland 202x Woody Structure and Annual Use - 2.
+BLM Natl AIM Wetland 202x Photos - 3.
+BLM Natl AIM Wetland 202x Unknown Plants - ii.
 If these forms do not show up in your forms, click the person icon in the upper righthand corner, then click "Download Surveys".
 Next search for "BLM Natl AIM Wetland" and all forms should show up.
-Select the download button to ensure they are all downloaded to your device.
+Select the download button to ensure they are all downloaded to your device. - F. Photos will be provided for revisits in the corresponding state folder of the AIM Riparian & Wetlands Field Work Team in Microsoft Teams.
+Contact Michelle Stropky (mstropky@blm.gov) if you do not have access to this Team.